EstebanMH-SiB/EstebanMH-SiB/README.md

 - 👋 Hi, I’m @EstebanMH-SiB
-- 👀 I’m interested in biodiversity, data quality and biodiversity standards.
+- 👀 I’m interested in biodiversity, data quality, data science and biodiversity standards.
-- 🌱 I’m currently learning front end and back end development thanks to MinTic and UniNorte.
+- 🌱 I’m currently learning Data Science thanks to UJaveriana Cali and DataCamp.
 - 💞️ I’m looking to collaborate on firts issues to star gathering more experience.